mgmarlow/mgmarlow.com/content/words/2025-01-11-paper-puzzle-remixes.md

 ---
 title: Paper Puzzle Remixes
 date: 2025-01-11
+description: |
+  Learning from the paper puzzle remixes in Puzzmo and the NYT.
 ---

 The holidays are always a great time for puzzles.
 My parents still receive print